 We have created this program to not just grow the bee population but to bring awareness through education.
-Throughout the season we will keep you up to date on your colony and their journey in your personalize blogs below.
-We will share with you the our inspections and professional opinions on how your colony is doing.
+Throughout the season we will keep you up to date on the apiary as well as photos showing their growth.
+We will share with you the some inspections and opinions on how the colonies are doing.

 Please feel free to comment, share or come visit us on an inspection day.
 Thank you again and we hope you enjoy this season.